 - Immediately afterwards, Murtaugh, furious with Riggs, drags Riggs into a nearby building and they being arguing.
 Murtaugh thinks Riggs is suicidal and is a danger to himself and others.
 Murtaugh tells Riggs to just kill himself already.
 Riggs actually pulls out his gun and points it at his head, screaming at Murtaugh that he'll do it.
 Murtaugh one-ups this and yells back, telling him to go ahead and do it, since it'd be doing him a favor.
 Ultimately, Murtaugh is horrified when Riggs almost goes through with it.
 He assumed he was bluffing.

-- In Discworld, Ankh-Morpork citizens spying a potential building jumper will start shouting advice on the best buildings to jump from.
-Played for Laughs, (like virtually everything else) in Ankh-Morpork.
+- In Discworld, Ankh-Morpork citizens spying a potential building jumper will start shouting advice on the best buildings to jump from (such as buildings where the streets have cobblestones instead of mud, guaranteeing a quick death).
+Played for Laughs (like virtually everything else in Ankh-Morpork).

 - Back Story of Dune.
 While Liet Kynes is teaching the Fremen about his dream of making Arrakis a garden, a decision is made to kill him because he's a security risk to the sietch.
 A Fremen fighter is sent to execute him.
 When he approaches, Liet tells him "Remove yourself", and the man deliberately falls on his own crysknife.
 The other Fremen see this as an omen and decide to do anything Liet says.